billwuqin/list-pagination-rc-markdown/draft-ietf-netconf-list-pagination-rc.md

-   This document extends Section 4.8 of {{!RFC8040}} to add new query parameters "limit", "offset", "cursor", "direction", "sort-by", "locale", "where", and "sublist-list".
+   This document extends Section 4.8 of {{!RFC8040}} to add new query parameters "limit", "offset", "cursor", "direction", "sort-by", "locale", "where", and "sublist-limit".

-   These six query parameters correspond to those defined in Sections 3.1 and 3.2 in {{!I-D.ietf-netconf-list-pagination}}.
+   These eight query parameters correspond to those defined in Sections 3.1 and 3.2 in {{!I-D.ietf-netconf-list-pagination}}.

 ~~~~